-The boilermakers union strives to help its employees improve their employment conditions by negotiating and enforcing labor contracts.
-The Illinois boilermakers are represented by the unions Great Lakes section.
+The Boilermakers Union strives to help its members improve their employment conditions by negotiating and enforcing labor contracts.
+The Illinois boilermakers are represented by the union’s Great Lakes section.
 In addition to having several geographic sections, the union has seven divisions that meet the needs of particular industries such as rail and construction.

-Although the boilermakers union represents a large array of workers, one common theme in all of the represented professions is that they involve potentially dangerous building trade or manufacturing work.
+Although the Boilermakers Union represents a large array of workers, one common theme in all of the represented professions is that they involve potentially dangerous building trade or manufacturing work.
 Even the best-run building and manufacturing operations experience mishaps that can severely harm workers.
-The legal team at Goldberg Weisman Cairo specializes in representing Illinois workers in the building trades.
+The legal team at GWC Injury Lawyers specializes in representing Illinois workers in the building trades.

 International Brotherhood of Electrical Workers

-The attorneys at Goldberg Weisman Cairo have represented Illinois workers since 1977.
-We have recovered more than $2 billion in compensation on behalf of our clients because we have the skills and resources to help resolve workers compensation claims efficiently.
+The attorneys at GWC Injury Lawyers have represented Illinois workers since 1977.
+We have recovered more than $2 billion in compensation on behalf of our clients because we have the skills and resources to help resolve workers’ compensation claims efficiently.

-We actively seek to educate union members regarding their workers compensation rights so they do not unnecessarily forgo any workers compensation benefits they may be entitled to.
-GWC attorneys handle workers compensation cases involving all types of Illinois union members, including the International Brotherhood of Electrical Workers.
+We actively seek to educate union members regarding their workers’ compensation rights so they do not unnecessarily forgo any workers’ compensation benefits to which they may be entitled.
+GWC attorneys handle workers’ compensation cases involving all types of Illinois union members, including the International Brotherhood of Electrical Workers.

 IBEW Members Belong to Many Trades

 A wide array of Illinois workers are represented by the International Brotherhood of Electrical Workers.
-The IBEW represents about 675,000 workers nationwide in a variety of fields, including utilities, telecommunications, construction, manufacturing, broadcasting, railroads and government employees.
+The IBEW represents about 675,000 workers nationwide in a variety of fields, including utilities, telecommunications, construction, manufacturing, broadcasting, railroads, and government work.

 The IBEW strives to improve working conditions for all of its members.
-All IBEW chapters are run democratically and work to help employees negotiate collective bargaining contracts that cover issues such as wages, time off and workplace safety issues.
+All IBEW chapters are run democratically and work to help employees negotiate collective bargaining contracts that cover issues such as wages, time off, and workplace safety.

 Representing Injured IBEW Workers in Workers Comp Cases

-The legal team at Goldberg Weisman Cairo has years of experience representing injured union members, including members of the IBEW.
+The legal team at GWC Injury Lawyers has years of experience representing injured union members, including members of the IBEW.

 Our lawyers and large support staff have the financial resources to get your case into court as quickly as the law allows.
 Smaller firms cannot make this claim.
 To arrange a free consultation regarding your case, contact us online or call 1-312-464-1234.